mergemocha/employee-management-app/README.md

 # Edit any values as necessary
 ```

-On Mac: You will need to edit /etc/hosts to correctly route traffic to MongoDB containers due to a known limitation of Docker.
-Add the following lines:
+In development, you will need to edit the system's hosts file (`/etc/hosts` on *nix systems and `%SYSTEMROOT%\System32\drivers\etc\hosts`) to correctly route traffic to MongoDB containers due to a known limitation of Docker.
+You can either use the `update-hosts` convenience scripts in `scripts/` (must be run as sudo/administrator), or add the following lines manually using the text editor of your choice:

 ```h
 127.0.0.1 mongodb-primary